fanrado/Calculator-reactApp/README.md

 # Description
 This basic calculator is my first application with ReactJS.
 It presents essentially the basic use of state.
-Coding this calculator, I wanted to prove to myself that I get how can I use 'state'.
-Also I wanted to be sure that with jsx and a bit of css, we can have a good looking app.
+I wanted to be sure that with jsx and a bit of css, we can have a good looking app.